Nick’s Wine

 • Test groups loved this change as the recommendation was now clear and didn’t clutter the screen.

-• The final version also had the recommendation become a drop down on hover so that you could get an at a glance peek as to why this bottle was being recommended.
+• Recommendation tag became a drop down on hover so that you could get an at-a-glance peek as to why this bottle was being recommended.

 • Test group viewed this as a good addition as it was not intrusive at all.